Air conditioning energy efficiency requirements

 MEPS don't apply to evaporative or portable air conditioners.

-MEPS reduce the amount of energy consumed by air conditioners.
-A highly efficient air conditioner requires less electricity to cool an area, which is particularly beneficial on hot days, where air conditioner use is strongly linked to the high demand for electricity.
+An efficient air conditioner requires less electricity to cool an area.
+This is particularly beneficial on hot days when cooling is linked to high demands for electricity.

-MEPS can also be applied to equipment that affects the energy efficiency of appliances, such as ductwork.
+MEPS can also be applied to equipment that affects the efficiency of appliances, such as ductwork.

 For more information about the MEPS requirements see the Energy Rating website.